Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Setup

-\paragraph{Basic setup} We assume that researchers have access to estimators (and their variance) of $\theta$ denoted as $\tilde{\theta}^{\mathrm{obs}}\in\mathbb{R}^p$.
-We impose no restrictions on how $\tilde{\theta}^{\mathrm{obs}}$ is formed: it can based on arbitrary exclusion restrictions implied by an economic or statistical model.
-However, $\tilde{\theta}^{\mathrm{obs}}$, defined as \textit{observational estimates}, have biases collected in a vector $b\in\mathbb{R}^p$ unknown at the experimental design stage (see Remark \ref{rem:adaptation_B}).
+We assume that researchers have access to a set of observational estimates \(S^{\mathrm{obs}}\in\mathbb R^{p_o}\).
+We impose no restrictions on how \(S^{\mathrm{obs}}\) is formed: it can be based on arbitrary exclusion restrictions implied by an economic or statistical model.
+However, \(S^{\mathrm{obs}}\) may have biases collected in a vector \(b\in\mathbb R^{p_o}\) unknown at the experimental design stage.
 Examples include an estimate from an instrumental variable regression that may fail the exclusion restriction, or an experimental estimate from a country different from the one of interest that may lack external validity.
-Researchers can then collect experimental evidence for a \emph{subset} of parameters, producing estimates which are unbiased by design.
+Researchers can then collect additional experimental estimates from a set of feasible experiments $\mathcal{E}$, for example by learning a \emph{subset} of the relevant parameters.